input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 ### cardano-smart-generator

-A tool to test that transactions are getting properly sent by a node in a network and to stress-test it is called `cardano-smart-generator`.
+A tool which tests if transactions are accordingly sent by a node in a network; a stress-test can be invocated by `cardano-smart-generator`.
 This tool is designed to provide reasonable and reliable measurements of transactions per second (or TPS).

 It works in few rounds, each split in few phases.

-At start, initial transaction is submited.
-This transaction uses unspent output from genesis address, index of which is supplied as `--index` argument and creates `(k + P) * slotDuration * maxTPS` outputs, which would be used for further transactions. `k` (block depth to treat transaction stable) and `P` (approximate amount of slots needed for a transaction to be successfully published in a block) are parameters here.
+At start, the initial transaction is submited.
+This transaction uses unspent output from the genesis address, index of which is supplied as `--index` argument and creates `(k + P) * slotDuration * maxTPS` outputs, which would be used for further transactions. `k` (block depth to treat transaction as stable) and `P` (approximate amount of slots needed for a transaction to be successfully published in a block) are parameters here.
 During our benchmarks we were using `k=6` and `P=2` with hundred nodes.

-Each round `cardano-smart-generator` tests that system is capable of handling a concrete TPS value.
+Each round of `cardano-smart-generator` tests that the system is capable of handling a concrete TPS value.
 It goes from value provided by `--tps` CLI argument and adjusts it every step by `--tps-step` value.
 Both can be fractional (double precision floats).
 The process will continue for